OfficeDev/Office-IT-Pro-Deployment-Scripts/Create-TelemetryEnvironment/README_Deploy-OfficeTelemetry.md

 ####Modify the GPO to copy the Deploy-TelemetryAgent.ps1 script to the Startup folder.

-Computers on the domain with Office versions older than 2013 will copy the osmia32.msi or osmia64.msi file, depending on the computer's bitness, to the temp folder (%temp%) and will install.
+Computers in the domain with versions of Office older than 2013 will copy the osmia32.msi or osmia64.msi file, depending on the computer's bitness, to the temp folder (%temp%) and will install.
 The script will also create the registry keys and values needed for the telemetry agent to collect and upload data to the telemetry shared folder.

 1. From the Domain Controller open a PowerShell console as an administrator.